Offers solid cashback rewards on everyday spending.

 - Pick something else if you’re looking for a general cashback card, or if you want travel rewards.

-The Blue Cash Everyday® Card is similar to the Blue Cash Preferred® Card, with a few differences.
+The Blue Cash Everyday® Card from American Express is similar to the Blue Cash Preferred® Card from American Express, with a few differences.
 It offers a slightly smaller welcome offer and less cash back than its counterpart.
 On the plus side, it offers a better intro APR and has no annual fee.

 The biggest difference between the two cards is the cash back you’ll receive.